 Lost Wages

-If your injuries prevent you from attending work or cause you to miss work to attend medical appointments, you may be able to recover those lost wages and raise the value of your car accident claim.
+If your injuries prevent you from attending work or cause you to miss work to attend medical appointments, you may be able to recover those lost wages and raise the value of your car crash settlement.
 If you have a permanently reduced ability to work, your claim should also take that into account by calculating the difference between your pre-accident earnings and your projected future income.

 Out-of-Pocket Costs